emonxcode/app_new_version_check_flutter_package/README.md

 # App New Version Check

-A flutter library to check app new version.
+A simple Flutter package to check new version available to store, and show update popup.
+It simply used pubspec.yaml file to extract the current version of the app and maches wth the version availabe in the store.

 ## How to use
 Add this package to pubspec.yaml and then import.